-A rich fuel condition will result in a faulty catalytic converter.
-This is because unburned fuel is entering the catalytic converter, and then burning.
-This will result in damage to the substrate and sulfur like odor emitting from the tailpipe.
-A rich air fuel ratio causes damage, melting the catalytic converters substrate.
+A rich fuel condition results in a faulty catalytic converter.
+Unburned fuel is entering the catalytic converter, and then burning.
+The burning fuel results in damage to the substrate and a sulfur-like odor emitting from the tailpipe.

-Oxygen and Air Fuel Sensors: A faulty oxygen sensor will cause an engine to run rich.
+Oxygen and Air Fuel Sensors: A faulty oxygen sensor causes an engine to run rich.
 Use a scan tool to read the oxygen sensor output.
-An oxygen sensor or O2 sensor sending a corrupt signal to the engine control module will result in a rich fuel condition.
-Symptoms of a rich fuel condition include black exhaust, fouled spark plugs, and poor engine performance.
+An oxygen sensor sending a bias or corrupt signal to the engine control module results in a rich fuel condition.
+Symptoms include black exhaust, fouled spark plugs, and poor engine performance.

 Fuel Pressure Regulator: A fuel pressure regulator provides a constant fuel pressure to the fuel injectors.
-A traditional regulator contains a vacuum operated diaphragm.
-It’s controlled by manifold vacuum that varies pressure to compensate for increased or decreased demand.
-As the driver accelerates pressure in the intake manifold drops.
+A traditional regulator contains a vacuum-operated diaphragm.
+It compensates for increased or decreased fuel demand.
 It provides increased fuel pressure for the increased demand.
+When the driver accelerates, air pressure in the intake manifold drops and fuel pressure increases.
 Electronic regulators do the same thing with more precise computer control.

-Fuel Injectors: Fuel injectors are electromechanical devices that atomize pressurized fuel from the fuel rail.
-They become clogged with deposits that form as fuel dries in the hot tip after engine shutting down.
-In time and a fuel injector cleaning becomes necessary.
-A clogged injector results in lean misfire and unburned fuel flowing into the exhaust system.
-This fuel overheats and damages the catalytic converter.
-They can also leak or drip fuel.
-This condition can be diagnosed with a fuel pressure kit and a leak down test.
+Fuel Injectors: Fuel injectors atomize pressurized fuel from the fuel rail.
+They become clogged with deposits that form as fuel dries in the hot tip after the engine shut down.
+In time a fuel injector cleaning becomes necessary.

 Engine Coolant Temperature Sensor: The ECT sends a voltage signal to the engine control unit regarding engine temperature.
 This signal changes as the engine's coolant temperature changes.
-If the sensor sends a false reading indicting a cold engine, the ECM will enrich the fuel ratio to compensate.
-This will cause a rich fuel condition and effect the automatic transmission's torque converter clutch (TCC).
+If the sensor sends a false signal indicating a cold engine, the ECM enriches the air-fuel ratio to compensate.